monerodocs/md/docs/interacting/monerod-reference.md

 | `--db-sync-mode`                | Specify sync option, using format:<br />`[safe|fast|fastest]:[sync|async]:[<nblocks_per_sync>[blocks]|<nbytes_per_sync>[bytes]]`<br /><br />The default is `fast:async:250000000bytes`.<br /><br />The `fast:async:*` can corrupt blockchain database in case of a system crash.
 It should not corrupt if just `monerod` crashes.
 If you are concerned with system crashes use `safe:sync`.
 | `--max-concurrency`             | Max number of threads to use for parallel jobs.
 The default value `0` uses the number of CPU threads.
 | `--prep-blocks-threads`         | Max number of threads to use when computing block hashes (PoW) in groups.
 Defaults to 4.
 Decrease this if you don't want `monerod` hog your computer when syncing.
 | `--fast-block-sync`             | Sync up most of the way by using embedded, "known" block hashes.
 Pass `1` to turn on and `0` to turn off.
 This is on (`1`) by default.
 Normally, for every block the full node must calculate the block hash to verify miner's proof of work.
-Because the CryptoNight PoW used in Monero is very expensive (even for verification), `monerod` offers skipping these calculations for old blocks.
+Because the RandomX PoW used in Monero is very expensive (even for verification), `monerod` offers skipping these calculations for old blocks.
 In other words, it's a mechanism to trust `monerod` binary regarding old blocks' PoW validity, to sync up faster.
 | `--block-sync-size`             | How many blocks are processed in a single batch during chain synchronization.
 By default this is 20 blocks for newer history and 100 blocks for older history ("pre v4").
 Default behavior is represented by value `0`.
 Intuitively, the more resources you have, the bigger batch size you may want to try out.
 Example:<br />`./monerod --block-sync-size=500`
 | `--bootstrap-daemon-address`    | The host:port of a "bootstrap" remote open node that the connected wallets can use while this node is still not fully synced.
 Example:<br/>`./monerod --bootstrap-daemon-address=opennode.xmr-tw.org:18089`.
 The node will forward selected RPC calls to the bootstrap node.
 The wallet will handle this automatically and transparently.
 Obviously, such bootstraping phase has privacy implications similar to directly using a remote node.
 | `--bootstrap-daemon-login`      | Specify username:password for the bootstrap daemon login (if required).
 This considers the RPC interface used by the wallet.
 Normally, open nodes do not require any credentials.